MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 - Determine the type of driver you need to write depending on whether your hardware or firmware implements PD state machine.
 For more information, see [Developing Windows drivers for USB Type-C connectors](developing-windows-drivers-for-usb-type-c-connectors.md).

 - Install Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) on your target computer or Windows 10 Mobile with a USB Type-C connector.
 - [Install](https://go.microsoft.com/fwlink/p/?LinkID=845980) the latest Windows Driver Kit (WDK) on your development computer.
-The kit has the required header files and libraries for writing the client driver, specifically, you'll need:
+The kit has the required header files and libraries for writing the client driver, specifically, you need:

   - The stub library, (UcmTcpciCxStub.lib).
-The library translates calls made by the client driver and pass them up to the class extension .
+The library translates calls made by the client driver and passes them up to the class extension.
   - The header file, UcmTcpciCx.h.

   The client driver runs in kernel mode and binds to KMDF 1.15 library.

   :::image type="content" source="images/ucmtcpci-vs.png" alt-text="Screen shot of Visual Studio configuration for UCM.":::

-- Decide whether the client driver will support alerts.
+- Decide whether the client driver supports alerts.

-- Your port controller is not required to be TCPCI-compliant.
+- Your port controller isn't required to be TCPCI-compliant.
 The interface captures the capabilities of any Type-C port controller.
-Writing a UcmTcpciCx client driver for hardware that is not TCPCI-compliant simply involves mapping the meanings of registers and commands in the TCPCI specification to those of the hardware.
+Writing a UcmTcpciCx client driver for hardware that isn't TCPCI-compliant involves mapping the meanings of registers and commands in the TCPCI specification to those of the hardware.

 - Most TCPCI controllers are I<sup>2</sup>C-connected.
-Your client driver will use a serial peripheral bus (SPB) connection resource and an interrupt line to communicate with the hardware.
-The driver will use the SPB Framework Extension (SpbCx) programming intefaces.
-Familiarize yourself with SpbCx by reading these topics:
+Your client driver uses a serial peripheral bus (SPB) connection resource and an interrupt line to communicate with the hardware.
+The driver uses the SPB Framework Extension (SpbCx) programming interface.
+Familiarize yourself with SpbCx by reading these articles:
   - [Simple Peripheral Bus (SPB) Driver Design Guide]
   - [SPB driver programming reference]